Keep Our Water Clean. Ban Atrazine!

 Members of the Rohr Lab have also documented errors and bias associated with reviews on the biological effects of atrazine that might affect policy and public perception about the chemical (Rohr and McCoy in press).
 Rohr and McCoy (in press) examined whether a review on the effects of atrazine on freshwater fish and amphibians, funded by the company that produces atrazine, represented the primary literature accurately.
 They report that this industry-funded review misrepresented more than 50 studies and included 122 inaccurate and 22 misleading statements.
 Of these inaccurate and misleading statements, 96.5 percent seem to benefit the makers of atrazine in that they support the safety of the chemical.
 Further, this review cast criticisms at 94% of the studies where atrazine had adverse effects, but only weakly criticized the 2.8% of studies where there were no effects of atrazine (Rohr and McCoy in press).

-UC Berkeley's Dr. Tyrone Hayes discusses Atrazine on Living With Earth.
+UC Berkeley's Dr. Tyrone Hayes discusses Atrazine on Living With Earth, April 2006.
 Listen to the mp3 of the interview here (or right click to download).

 Turn on your speakers and hit play!